To ensure that all students and members of our school community understand:

 Safe and appropriate use of digital technologies

 Digital technology, if not used appropriately, may present risks to users’ safety or wellbeing.
-At Frankston SDS, we are committed to educating all students to be safe, responsible and discerning in the use of digital technologies, equipping them with skills and knowledge to navigate the digital age.
+At Frankston SDS, we are committed to educating all students to use digital technologies safely, equipping students with the skills and knowledge to navigate the digital world.

 At Frankston SDS we: